xpay-dev/XPay-Android-External/README.md

 # XPay-Android-External
-Mobile application that would cater the trigger of the XPay-Payment application
+Mobile application that would cater to open the XPay-Payment application